cvat-ai/cvat/site/content/en/docs/manual/basics/attach-cloud-storage.md

 ## Using Azure Blob Container

-### Create microsoft account
+### Create Microsoft account

-First, create a microsoft account by [registering](https://signup.live.com/signup?ru=https://login.live.com/), or you can use your GitHub account to log in.
+First, create a Microsoft account by [registering](https://signup.live.com/signup?ru=https://login.live.com/), or you can use your GitHub account to log in.
 After signing up for Azure, you'll need to choose a subscription plan, you can choose a free 12-month subscription, but you'll need to enter your credit card details to verify your identity.
 To learn more about Azure, read [documentation](https://docs.microsoft.com/en-us/azure/).